Crane1195/DIYB0XX/code/README.md

 This utilize the Nicohood Library.
 This were originally made by simple to make a Smashbox.
 Snapple and then Danny modified this code to work with the B0XX's two modifiers and to try and abide by the parameters set in the B0XX manifesto.

-I then modified aspects of that code to make it function in Project M, Smash 4, Smash Ultimate.
+I then modified aspects of that code to make it function in Project M, Smash 4, Smash Ultimate, and to have 2ip as a SOCD option.
+## 2ip or Neutral SOCD
+I have edited the left/right simultaneous opposite cardinal directions (SOCD) so you have the option to pick from 2ip or neutral.

+#### 2ip works like so.
+* Press left.
+Character moves left.
+* While still pressing left, press right.
+Character moves right.
+* While still pressing left, stop pressing right.
+Character moves left again.

+#### Neutral works like so.
+* Press left.
+Character moves left.
+* While still pressing left, press right.
+Character stops moving.
+* While still pressing left, stop pressing right.
+Character moves left again.

+The official B0XX uses 1ip for its SOCD method.
+1ip is the same as 2ip, but the third step does not occur, meaning that you need to press left again to go left.

+I plan to implement 1ip SOCD as an option soon.

 ## I have combined my Melee, Project M, and Smash4/Ultimate edits, so you don't have to keep swapping profiles.
  *  To launch in Melee mode, just plug in normally.
  *  To launch in Smash4/Ultimate mode, hold B while plugging in.